-- Redhat Enterprise Linux 5 or newer: Requires Redhat subscription.
+- Redhat Enterprise Linux (requires Redhat subscription).

-- If possible, please configure the disks as RAID1 for reliability.
+- If possible, configure the disks as RAID1 for reliability.
 If the machine has 4 disks, please use 2 as RAID1 for the root filesystem, and 2 as RAID1 for a separate filesystem for the database or NFS files.
 Database filesystems should be mounted on /var/lib/mysql, and NFS filesystems on /var/lib/enswitch.

 - An SSH daemon so we can connect in remotely.

 - A mail transport agent (MTA).
 Sendmail is reported to work best out of the box, but Exim and Postfix can also be used.
 Please test that each machine can send emails to internet addresses, and that the headers on the emails are correct.

 - Hostnames must be lower-case only, match the machines' DNS entries, and be unique within the Enswitch cluster.

 - Do not create an "enswitch" user; the Enswitch installer expects to create this user for daemons to run as.

 - Do not install Asterisk, Kamailio, OpenSIPS, OpenSER, MySQL, or Apache.
 The Enswitch installation process will install fresh versions.
 If these are already installed, we will ask you to wipe the machine and re-install Linux.